 The Importance of Properly Storing a Box Spring

 A mattress is built to lie flat on a bed.
 So, when is the mattress not in its intended position and therefore has a greater chance of becoming damaged?
 When it is being moved.
 Unfortunately, even the newest mattress can be damaged by not being moved properly.
-To prevent your mattress from becoming damaged during a move, follow these tips when moving a mattress and check out what you need for your move.
+To prevent your mattress from becoming damaged during a move, follow these tips when moving and storing a mattress and box spring.
+Check out what you need for your move.

 The Best Tips for Storing a Mattress and Box Spring